emilpriver/go-hugo-portfolio/content/blog/github-actions/using-github-actions-with-private-repositories-in-the-same-organization-a-solution-for-golang-projects.md

 ```

-This error occurred because we needed to log in to our git user for GO as well.
-We are not able to use SSH so we uses standard HTTPS login meaning we use `.NETRC` to store passwords and usernames.
+This error occurred because we needed to tell git which username and password we want to use for our https git calls.
+The reason why GO gave us this error is due to the fact that we are using a private Github repository as a go module, and GO needs to clone the repository to vendor before it is able to build the go project.
+As this is a private git repository, we also need to provide a username and password for the call; otherwise, we haven't authenticated ourselves.
+We are not able to use SSH, so we use standard HTTPS login, meaning we use `.NETRC` to store passwords and usernames.
 We used another Github Actions script called `little-core-labs/netrc-creds@master` to log in our git user.
 We passed in our personal access token and other required information as parameters, as shown in the following YAML code:

 ```yaml
 name: Apply netrc creds with direct input